View on GitHub

 4. groundwater zones

-While a distributed model, the procedures applied at the cell scale are quite parsimonious.
+The procedures applied at the cell scale are quite parsimonious.
 There is no separate treatment of interception, depression storage, nor soil water retention, rather it is assumed that these processes respond to environmental factors (e.g., evaporation) concurrently and thus treated as one.

 Runoff